 Things to Do in North Park

-There is lots to do in North Park including dining, nightclubs, arts, entertainment and shopping.
+There' s lots to do in North Park including dining, nightclubs, arts, entertainment, and shopping.
 It's self-sufficient, and it's close to other popular neighborhoods like University Heights, Hillcrest, Normal Heights and Balboa Park.

 Best Bets for Eats

 North Park has a lot of neighborhood eateries, but the Chicken Pie Shop on El Cajon Blvd. is a venerable diner.
 Down the road is classic diner Rudford's.
 Red Fox Steak House at the Lafayette Hotel is pure old school.
 There are many more excellent choices and you may want to dedicate many San Diego nights to experiencing the eateries of North Park.
 For some gourmet comfort food in a hip atmosphere, check out West Coast Tavern or Urban Solace.

 There's likely a place to fit your style in North Park.
 North Park is a great place for dive bars, with popular ones being the Whistle Stop, the Live Wire, Red Fox Lounge and the Bar Pink.
 However, you can also find more upscale bars like Splash Wine Bar, Wine Steals, and Air Conditioned Lounge.
 For musical entertainment, North Park Theatre is home to San Diego Lyric Opera while Claire de Lune Coffee Lounge has local music.

 In North Park, you'll find drugstores, grocery stores, banks, service stores and some unique retail establishments like George's Cameras.
 Just about everything you need is in North Park.
 Gentrification has also brought more boutiques in recent years.